danieldekay/wordpress-event-bridge-for-activitypub/README.md

 Yes, this plugin works as an add-on and requires both the ActivityPub plugin and a supported event plugin such as The Events Calendar, VS Event List, or Events Manager to manage your events.
 It just fills the missing gap between event plugins and the [ActivityPub plugin](https://wordpress.org/plugins/activitypub/).
 ### What platforms can follow my events? ###

 Your events can be followed on platforms that support ActivityPub like [Mobilizon](https://joinmobilizon.org/), [Gancio](https://gancio.org), [Friendica](https://friendi.ca), [Hubzilla](https://hubzilla.org), and [Pleroma](https://pleroma.social/).
-Even other applications like [Mastodon](https://joinmastodon.org), which don’t fully support events yet, will display all important information about the events.
+Even other applications like [Mastodon](https://joinmastodon.org), which don't fully support events yet, will display all important information about the events.

 ### How much extra work is required to maintain my events across the decentralized Web? ###